 Many times we get tired in the office and we have barely even started working.
 To activate, we can stretch a bit or take a minute walk and a few deep breaths.
 A short office workout can also be good for our back and if we open the window while performing exercises, we can clear our mind even better and refresh to continue working on a project.

 Headaches among office employees can be a consequence of dehydration, lack of oxygen in the air, great psychological strain, before mentioned fatigue or CVS.
 You can reduce the possibility for a headache by decreasing causes of headaches.
 For example, drink more water (or unsweetened tea), let fresh air into the office (if possible), perform a relaxing exercise etc.

 It can’t be said that there is much physical strain in office jobs.
 But we should know that our body reacts to stress in the same way, no matter what causes it.
 In case of psychosocial stress our body reacts by raising the cortisol (stress hormone) levels and we have to make sure that we’ve put it back to the normal level and let our body recover.
 Avoiding stress at any workplace isn’t possible, but we do a lot if we know how to successfully manage it.

 Make Your Own Workplace Healthy

 So there is a lot to do in the office to enhance our workplace health.
 Some things can only be done by the organization we work for but a lot can be done by ourselves.
-If we take care of our health and well-being in our private time, we'll also be able to implement the healthy lifestyle at our workplace – even if it is a sitting one.
+If we take care of our health and well-being in our private time, we’ll also be able to implement a healthy lifestyle at our workplace – even if it is a sitting one.